adaltas/node-each/doc/index.md

 With the addition of the `times` function, you may now traverse an array or call a function multiple times.

-We first implemented this functionnality while doing performance assessment and needing to repeat a same set of metrics multiple times.
+We first implemented this functionality while doing performance assessment and needing to repeat a same set of metrics multiple times.
 The following sample will call 3 times the function `doSomeMetrics` with the same arguments.